 For Other Health Care Providers.
-For health care providers who do not have a PPO payment agreement with Blue Cross and Blue Shield or for health care providers outside of Massachusetts who do not have a payment agreement with the local Blue Cross and/or Blue Shield Plan, Blue Cross and Blue Shield uses the provider's charge up to the usual and customary charge to calculate your claim payment for most covered services.
-The term "usual and customary" means the amount allowed (also referred to as the "allowed charge") for a health care service in a geographic area based on what health care providers in the area usually charge for the same or similar service.
-The usual and customary charge that Blue Cross and Blue Shield uses to calculate your claim payment is based on the standard allowance that Blue Cross and Blue Shield of Massachusetts, Inc. has established for its indemnity product participating providers.
-For covered services furnished outside of Massachusetts, the usual and customary charge is based on 150% of the standard allowance that Blue Cross and Blue Shield of Massachusetts, Inc. has established for its indemnity product participating providers.
-The usual and customary charge may sometimes be less than the health care provider's actual charge.
-If this is the case, you will be responsible for the amount of the covered provider's actual charge that is in excess of the usual and customary charge ("balance billing").
+For health care providers who do not have a PPO payment agreement with Blue Cross and Blue Shield or for health care providers outside of Massachusetts who do not have a payment agreement with the local Blue Cross and/or Blue Shield Plan, the allowed charge is based on the standard allowance that Blue Cross and Blue Shield of Massachusetts, Inc. has established for its indemnity product participating providers.
+For covered services furnished outside of Massachusetts, your claim payment will be calculated based on 150% of this standard allowance (but no more than the provider's actual charge).
+The allowed charge may sometimes be less than the health care provider's actual charge.
+If this is the case, you will be responsible for the amount of the covered provider's actual charge that is in excess of the allowed charge ("balance billing").
 This is in addition to your deductible and/or your copayment and/or your coinsurance, whichever applies.
 For this reason, you may wish to discuss charges with your health care provider before you receive covered services.
 There are a few exceptions.
-This provision does not apply to: emergency medical care such as care you receive at an emergency room of a general hospital or by hospital-based emergency medicine physicians, or as an inpatient; ambulance transport for emergency medical care; covered services furnished by hospital-based anesthetists, pathologists, or radiologists; or covered services for which there is no established usual and customary charge (such as services received outside the United States).
+This provision does not apply to: emergency medical care such as care you receive at an emergency room of a general hospital or by hospital-based emergency medicine physicians, or as an inpatient; ambulance transport for emergency medical care; covered services furnished by hospital-based anesthetists, pathologists, or radiologists; or covered services for which there is no established allowed charge (such as services received outside the United States).
 For these covered services, the full amount of the health care provider's actual charge is used to calculate your claim payment.